Funding Sources for Businesses Affected by COVID-19

 In addition to the recommended federal protocols, federal and Department of Health testing locations are located in Orange County.
 For criteria and more information, please visit the main page of www.ocfl.net/Coronavirus.

-Reemployment assistance benefits, formerly known as unemployment compensation, can be mail in or filed online using the Florida Department of Economic Opportunity portal.
+Reemployment assistance benefits, formerly known as unemployment compensation, can be mailed in or filed online using the Florida Department of Economic Opportunity portal.
 Reemployment Assistance provides temporary wage replacement (unemployment insurance) benefits to eligible individuals who are out of work through no fault of their own.

 Reemployment FAQs | Mail-In Application | Print and Mail for Free at FedEx